ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 Note that in the first two dimensions the second choice is more general than the first.

-The relation between proofs of these composition theorems is as follows:
+The proofs of these composition theorems will be laid out as follows:

 1. Claim 10 - Basic composition theorem for $(\epsilon, \delta)$-dp
     with adaptive mechanisms: by a direct proof with an induction